scipion-em/docs/_sources/docs/user/tutorials/modelBuilding/a062-deepEMhancerSharpening.rst.txt

      close the protocol.
 This label will be shown in the output summary content (see below).
 If you want to run again this protocol, do not forget to set to *Restart* the *Run mode*.

-   | (Remark: In this case you have the option *GPU IDs* that you have
+   | ``REMARK:`` In this case you have the option *GPU IDs* that you have
-     to complete according to your GPU core indexes.)
-Press the *Execute* red button at the form bottom.
+     to complete according to your GPU core indexes.

+   | Press the *Execute* red button at the form bottom.

 -  Visualization of protocol results:

-   | After executing the protocol, press *Analyze Results* and graphics
+   | After executing the protocol, press *Analyze Results* and *ChimeraX* graphics
      window will be opened by default.
 Both the input map(s) and the sharpened map generated by :math:`DeepEMhancer`
-     (*deepPostProcess.mrc*) are referred to the origin of coordinates in .
+     (*deepPostProcess.mrc*) are referred to the origin of coordinates in *ChimeraX*.
 To show the relative position of atomic structure and electron density volume, the three coordinate axes are represented; X axis (red), Y axis (yellow), and Z axis (blue).
-Coordinate axes, input volume, and sharpened map are model numbers *#1*, *#2* , and *#3*, respectively, in *Model Panel*.
+Coordinate axes, input volume, and sharpened map are model numbers *#1*, *#2* , and *#3*, respectively, in *ChimeraX Model Panel*.
 In case that half maps have been included, the respective additional model numbers will be applied.

-   | The possibility of visualizing the sharpened map by slices with
-     :math:`ShowJ` (https://github.com/I2PC/scipion/wiki/ShowJ) is also
-     opened as commonly in , selecting in the *Output* of the *Summary* box, black arrow *xmipp3 - deepEMhancer -> Volume*, the right mouse option *Open with DataViewer*.
+   | The possibility of visualizing the sharpened map by slices with `ShowJ <https://scipion-em.github.io/docs/docs/user/showJ>`_ is also opened as commonly in *Scipion*, selecting in the *Output* of the *Summary* box, black arrow *xmipp3 - deepEMhancer -> Volume*, the right mouse option *Open with DataViewer*.

 -  Summary content:

-   -  | Protocol output (below framework):
+   -  | Protocol output (below *Scipion* framework):
       | *xmipp3 - deepEMhancer -> Volume*;
       | Volume (x, y, and z dimensions, sampling rate).